thirtybees/thirtybees/README.md

 ## Roadmap

 - Remove really old code.
 Like retrocompatibility code for PS 1.4 and older.
-- Allow Core Updater to update to latest changes in the Github repository.
-Then one will be able to update a shop minutes after a bug got fixed.
-- Extend Core Updater to also upgrade the database.
-This will bring additional reliability to the shop database as well.
 - Remove pointless configuration switches in back office.
 Quite a number of them are outdated or useless, just distracting merchants and slowing down operations.
   - Support for multiple encryption algorithms.
 One reliable encryption is entirely sufficient.
   - Support for mixed HTTP/HTTPS sites.
 This was a good idea in 2005, but triggers browser warnings today.